Sumobit/RaidarGadget/README.txt

 How to deploy the gadget:

-1. Open 'RaidarGadget.sln' in visual studio.
+1. Open 'RaidarGadget.sln' in visual studio 2010.

 2. Choose 'Publish RaidarGadget' from the build menu